-Because of a generous lead gift from the Alex and Elisabeth Lewyt Charitable Trust, based in Long Island, NY, we are able to begin renovations to modernize the most glaring need: our dog kennels.
+Because of a generous lead gift from the Alex and Elisabeth Lewyt Charitable Trust, based in Long Island, NY, we were able to modernize the most glaring need: our dog kennels.
 While the kennels have had minor renovations over the years to maintain their function, they are well beyond their years of adequate utilization.

-Extensive planning has been ongoing over a period of months in terms of design and budget for the proposed kennel reconstruction in an attempt to bring this aged component of the facility up to current standards.
-Updates to the kennels are critical for the Center from the standpoint of animal welfare, to enhance the dog adoption experience and, most importantly, to save as many lives as possible.
+Updates to the kennels were critical for the Center from the standpoint of animal welfare, to enhance the dog adoption experience and, most importantly, to save as many lives as possible.

-The kennel renovations will provide the following lifesaving changes:
+The kennel renovations have provided the following lifesaving changes:

 - 48 upgraded kennels representing more than 5,000 square feet of space